 The National Domestic Workers Alliance is home to the growing care and cleaning workforce that goes to work in our homes, supporting American families.

 Donate to our movement today!

-Care for our nation's homes and families.
-Most of them are immigrant women and women of color.
+Over 2 million women care for our nation's homes and families.
+Many of them are immigrant women and women of color.

 States where we've won victories for Domestic Workers

 Our Board of Directors is composed primarily of domestic workers, women like: